Ignacio Urrutia Manzano

-Ignacio Urrutia Manzano (July 1, 1879 – February 8, 1951) was a Chilean politician.
+Ignacio Urrutia Manzano (1 July 1879 – 8 February 1951) was a Chilean politician.
 He served twice as President of the Senate of Chile and minister.

 He was born in Concepción, the son of Luis Urrutia Rozas and of Aurora Manzano Benavente.
 He completed his studies in his native city, and then attended the Naval Academy, where he became a naval officer.
 As such, he was sent to supervise the construction of several ships that were being built at the Armstrong shipyards in Newcastle upon Tyne.
 He eventually returned to Chile on board the recently completed "Esmeralda".
 He retired from the navy in 1906 while at the same time renouncing his pension.
 He married Luzmila de la Sotta Benavente and together they had seven children.

 He started his political career as mayor of the city of Parral.
 He joined the Liberal Party and was elected a deputy for "Loncomilla, Linares and Parral" (1926–1930) and was reelected for the same constituency (1930–1934).
 President Juan Esteban Montero appointed him Minister of War and Navy, position he held between April 8 and June 4, 1932.
 His political career was put on hold by the collapse of the second administration of President Montero and the dissolution of the National Congress by a Government Junta; due to the advent of the Socialist Republic of Chile.

 He was elected a Senator for "Talca and Maule" (1933–1941) and President of the Senate on May 31, 1933.
 He was reelected as president of the Senate in 1935.
 He died in Parral on February 8, 1951 at the age of 71.

+Biography

+He was born in Concepción on 1 July 1879, son of Luis Urrutia Rozas and Aurora Manzano Benavente.
+He married Ludmila de la Sotta Benavente, and they had seven children.

+He studied at the Liceo de Concepción and later entered the Naval Academy, where he graduated as midshipman.
+He was commissioned to Europe to supervise the construction of naval vessels for the Chilean fleet at the Armstrong shipyards in Newcastle.
+He returned to Chile aboard the battleship Esmeralda and carried out geographic explorations through the Magellan channels.
+He later served as instructor on various ships of the Chilean Navy.
+Upon his retirement in 1906, he renounced his pension and subsequently devoted himself to agricultural activities on his estates in Parral.